Skip to navigation Skip to main content

 MoMu Antwerp | Hugo Maertens

-In charge of the modifications to optimize the infrastructure are B-architecten who will respect the building’s original signature designed by Marie-José Van Hee.
-This means that the spacious entrance hall and the sculptural wooden staircase will remain untouched.
+In charge of the modifications to optimize the infrastructure were B-architecten who respected the building’s original signature designed by Marie-José Van Hee.
+This means that the spacious entrance hall and the sculptural wooden staircase remained untouched.

 The image shows a pallet transporter in the middle of an aisle in our MoMu depot.
 The transporter is used to move the heavy boxes.